datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    - Or exchange the command ``create-sibling-github`` with ``create-sibling-gitlab`` if you have a GitLab account instead of a GitHub account.
-   - Don't listen to me and not follow along.
-I'm only a book, not your mom.
+   - Decide to not follow along.

 For this, you need to